dlozanob/random-stuff/Windows Fundamentals/readMe.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Get-WmiObject <cmdlet object> (Find information about the operating system)
+Get-WmiObject <cmdlet object> (Find information about the operating system) (-ComputerName, parameter to get information about remote computers)
 Example: Get-WmiObject -Class win32_OperatingSystem | select Version,BuildNumber (Find the version and build number of our system)
+                              Win32_Process (Class for getting a list of processes) Win32_Service (Class for getting a list of services) Win32_Bios  (BIOS information)

 xfreerdp /v:<targetIp> /u:<user> /p:Password (Connect via Remote Desktop (RDP))